stretchyboy/obsidian-note-link-citation/README.md

 * If citing a page in a book i.e. (R. T. Dean, 2018, p.
 95) the page will be preserved

+## Credits

+This code was started from the Sample Plugin from https://github.com/obsidianmd/obsidian-sample-plugin